February in My Green Garden

 - Pick, pick and pick more still, to keep the plants producing more.
 If I let seeds fully develop on the fruiting vegies, such as beans, cucumbers, zucchini and tomatoes, the plant feels that it has done what it needs to do in evolutionary terms and so will happily allow itself to die back.
 But if I keep picking, they will keep producing until thoroughly exhausted.

 - Some of the harvest I will deliberately let go to seed, so that I can keep the same varieties for next year.
-This is a great practice to keep heirloom varieties continuing as well as saving money buying new seed each year.
+This is a great practice to keep heirloom varieties continuing as well as saving money buying not needing to buy new seed each year.

-- An occasional feed now of the produce plants with some liquid comfrey that has been brewing for a few weeks won’t go astray, to supplement the now depleted soils on the heavy feeding plants.
+- An organic feed now of the produce plants with some liquid comfrey that has been brewing for a few weeks won’t go astray, to supplement the now depleted soils on the heavy feeding plants.
 If you don't brew your own fertiliser, any organic feed, such as Charlie Carp is also suitable.
+You will be looking for something high in potash as this is the mineral that helps plants produce more flowers.

 IN THE KITCHEN OF MY GREEN GARDEN